Configure a Point-to-Site connection to a VNet using certificate authentication (classic): Azure portal

 To remove a trusted root certificate

-On the VPN connections section of the blade for your VNet, click the clients graphic to open the Point-to-site VPN connection blade.
+On the VPN connections section of the page for your VNet, click the clients graphic to open the Point-to-site VPN connection page.

-On the Point-to-site connection blade, click Manage certificates to open the Certificates blade.
+On the Point-to-site connection page, click Manage certificates to open the Certificates page.

-On the Certificates blade, click the ellipsis next to the certificate that you want to remove, then click Delete.
+On the Certificates page, click the ellipsis next to the certificate that you want to remove, then click Delete.

 You can revoke client certificates.
 The certificate revocation list allows you to selectively deny Point-to-Site connectivity based on individual client certificates.
 This differs from removing a trusted root certificate.
 If you remove a trusted root certificate .cer from Azure, it revokes the access for all client certificates generated/signed by the revoked root certificate.
 Revoking a client certificate, rather than the root certificate, allows the other certificates that were generated from the root certificate to continue to be used for authentication for the Point-to-Site connection.